nopnop2002/esp-idf-ssd1306/MeterDemo/README.md

 I used a 10 cm wire cable.
 However, it is sometimes affected by noise.

+# Convert from BITMAP data to Page and Segment
 This sample shows how to quickly redraw a BITMAP image.
 High-speed drawing is possible by converting BITMAP data to Page and Segment.
 You can use ssd1306_bitmaps function as converter.

+# Analog source
 You will need an analog source to run this demo.
 Connect the analog source to the following GPIO.
 These are all channel 0 of ADC1.